 Indeed, it is these three markets that are the ‘holy trinity’ for the couture industry.
 It may be a generalisation, but in those regions of the world, there seems to be much less regard for animal welfare, and little empathy for smaller, sentient beings.
 Indeed, the Arab market is thought to snap up around 35% of the couture market’s offerings, with China following close behind at around 30%.
 The current embargo on Russia means it stands at around 25%.
 In short, Europeans are hardly important clients for couture anymore, and their preferences – and ethics – are no longer catered to.

 A More Ethical Approach?

 Still, some companies, such as the Kering Group (The French luxury goods holding company owner of 17 different luxury brands, including Alexander McQueen, Gucci, Balenciaga and Stella McCartney) appear to have twangs of conscience.

 In their 2014 Sustainability Report, Kering pledged: “100% of precious skins and furs in Kering’s products will come from verified captive breeding operations or from wild, sustainably managed populations by 2016.
 Additionally, suppliers will employ accepted animal welfare practices and humane treatment in sourcing.”

 Whilst this is definitely a step in the right direction and reflects the kind of commitment made by Boss, if Kering and other fashion brands truly cared about animal welfare, they would just stop killing our furry friends for fashion.
 But the truth is, it’s hard to blame the businesses.
 After all, they’re just reacting to demand.
 Perhaps it’s time to start changing cultural mindsets.
-I mean, does anyone who lives in a region where temperatures can reach 50 degrees really need a fur coat?
+I mean, seriously – does anyone who lives in a region where temperatures can reach 50 degrees really need a fur coat?
+Does anyone?